Kaltsoon/data-management-and-databases/exercises/learning-diary.md

 1. _Reflect_ and _self-evaluate_ your own _studying and learning processes_.
 2. Help you in _developing your studying skills_.

-In addition, your teachers will get useful information for running the current course implementation and for the further development of the course.
+In addition, your teacher will get useful information for running the current course implementation and for the further development of the course.

 _The completion of a proper learning diary is mandatory_ (no diary, no passing grade) and it is included in your activity points in course assessment.
 Deadlines must be observed carefully.
 Learning diaries are 100% confidential.
 Please feel free to ask your teacher for more advice.

 ## How to submit your diary

-Please submit each part of your diary (parts 1 and 2) as a separate Word or PDF document to Moodle.
+Please submit each part of your diary as a separate Word or PDF document to Moodle.
 The submission is on the Moodle's "Learning diary" page.

 > [!NOTE]
 > You should follow the [Haaga-Helia Reporting Guidelines](https://www.haaga-helia.fi/en/guidelines-writing-reports) and use the assignments format in your learning diary.